Skip to main content

 See what we're doing to close our gender pay gap.

-Our gender pay gap results measured in April 2024, and published on the Gender Pay Gap Service website, found our gender pay gap is at its lowest levels since pay reporting was introduced in 2017/18.
+Our gender pay gap results, measured in April 2025, are now published on the Gender Pay Gap Service website.

-The median gender pay gap is -0.65% for April 2024, compared to 0% in 2023 and 4.3% in 2021.
+The median gender pay gap is 2.89% for April 2025, compared to -0.64% in 2024.
 This is the difference between the hourly pay of the man and the woman in the middle of a list of hourly pay ordered from highest to lowest paid.

-We are very pleased to see a continual reduction in our mean gender pay gap.
-This is due to a number of initiatives we have introduced in recent years including a focus on career development and equitable recruitment to support female staff to grow their careers at the British Red Cross.
+We have seen a slight shift and an increase in our gender pay gap.
+While this is not in the direction we wish to see, we are committed to being transparent.
+We know that progress is not always linear and we will continue to focus on career development and equitable recruitment to support female staff to grow their careers at the British Red Cross.

-We have also continued to invest in our pay strategy across the organisation, focusing on achieving parity within teams and against the market, particularly for our lower paid roles.
+We have continued to invest in our pay strategy across the organisation, focusing on achieving parity within teams and against the market, particularly for our lower paid roles and we are committed to paying the Real Living Wage as a minimum.

 Constantly reassessing the pay gap